The best dog food for your German Shepherd, or any breed, is an important question and topic for dog owners.

 - Other sources of meat like kidneys and liver

 Just like humans, German Shepherds need fiber in their diet to have a healthy gut and reduce the chances of bowel issues.

 Most high-quality dog foods (especially those designed for larger breeds) will contain the right amount of fiber for your German Shepherd – around 4% of their overall diet.

 Sources of natural fiber for GSDs include:

-- Plain vegetables and fruits, such as broccoli, carrots, asparagus, green beans, cabbage, apples (WITHOUT seeds), berries, and cucumber, are all healthy for German Shepherds.
+- Plain vegetables and fruits, such as broccoli, carrots, asparagus, green beans, cabbage, apples (without seeds), berries, bananas, and cucumber

 A German Shepherd puppy needs around 8% fat in their diet, while an adult GSD should have about 5% fat in their diet.

 Natural fats from fish, meat, and plant-based oils contain beneficial properties that are great for your dog’s cognition and muscle movement.

 These fats will also have visual benefits, as your German Shepherd’s coat will have a beautiful shine when they get enough fat and oil in their diet!